pyxem/pyxem/doc/generate_test_data.rst

 Generating a bright-field disk
 ##############################
-To generate other datasets that the default set the arugment default to false, and add rings and disk manually.
+To generate other datasets that the default set the argument default to false, and add rings and disk manually.
 The below example generates a test data image with 1000x1000 pixels, and scale 0.1.
 The centre point of the disk is (45,55), and radius 5.